Faraj Abyad: Andalusian Love Story

-Andalusian Love Story, a composition written by Faraj Abyad and arranged by Layth Sidiq, is based on a series of love letters written between Ibn Zaydun and Wallada Bint Al Mustakfi.
+Andalusian Love Story, composed by Faraj Abyad, is based on a series of love letters written between Ibn Zaydun and Wallada Bint Al Mustakfi.
 Influences from modern Khaleeji, Latin, and classical music intertwine with classical Egyptian and Syrian Muwashshah styles to create a new modern sound rooted in Arabic Turath and tradition.

 Listen to the music: